GoingtoRock/CodeChallenge/README.md

+** Codechallenges **

-# List of code challenges from various websites, like hackerrank.com
+ list of codes from various websites, like hackerrank.com